 So while fixating on getting a flatter belly may be messing with your head, focusing on your middle actually makes sense if you’re trying to get healthy.
 Beat back bloat and uncover your flattest belly yet with these seven scientifically-backed strategies:

 1. Eat Plenty of Fiber

 There’s a clear correlation between fiber intake and belly fat: For every 10 grams of the filling nutrient you eat, you’ll have as much as four percent less fat around your middle.
 And you’re likely to lose weight all over from eating it, as fiber makes you feel full fast, then controls the speed of your digestion so you stay full.
 It also has been shown to lower our risk of certain cancers, help with cholesterol, and lower your overall risk of death.
 Get a flatter belly AND live longer?
 Count us in!

 But before you start shoveling down roughage, be warned: Fiber can also cause bloating and gassiness, which can make your belly look less flat—and, more importantly, make you feel pretty awful.
 To help fend off this effect, increase your fiber intake gradually over a matter of days and weeks, and drink plenty of water.
 Fluids can help soluble fiber, like those found in oatmeal, move through your digestive system to reduce the bloating effects.

-Fat is your friend: In a study from Johns Hopkins, dieters who ate a high-fat, reduced-calorie diet lost 10 pounds in 25 fewer days than dieters on a high-carb diet.
-And when they’re the right fats, they can do even more: Another study found that people eating a diet rich in monounsaturated fat lost weight and body fat without reducing their calorie intake.
+Fat is your friend: In a study from Johns Hopkins, dieters who ate a high-fat, reduced-calorie diet lost 10 pounds in 25 fewer days than dieters on a high-carb diet plan.
+And when they’re the right fats, they can do even more: Another study found that people eating a healthy diet rich in monounsaturated fat lost weight and body fat without reducing their calorie intake.